 - Organize your resources so that folders with the same security requirements are located within one folder.
 For example, if users require “Read” permission for several application folders, store those folders within a single folder.
 This will allow you to share that larger folder instead of sharing each individual application folder.

-Feel good about your data security for all departments, users, managers, etc. and get your free trial of the easiest and fastest NTFS Permission Reporter now!
+Feel good about your data security for all departments, managers, and other users, and get your free trial of the easiest and fastest NTFS Permission Reporter now!